symdec/deez2fy/README.md

 3. Create / Connect to your Spotify dev account, going here https://developer.spotify.com/dashboard

-4. Create a project (named "Deezer migration" for example)
+4. In your Spotify dev dashboard, create a project (named "Deezer migration" for example)

 5. Set the redirect URI to the value `http://127.0.0.1:8080`

 6. In your Spotify project, retrieve your **Client ID** and **Client Secret**.

-7. In the root of this project, create a `.env` file containing your Spotify API credentials, like below :
+7. Back to this git project, on the root, create a `.env` file containing your Spotify API credentials, like below :
 ```
 SPOTIFY_CLIENT_ID=<ID>
 SPOTIFY_CLIENT_SECRET=<SECRET>